PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Dispose-Script-Block.md

 I want to be able to ensure I am not leaving resources or connections open when a user utilizes a function I have written.

 As an administrator,<br />
-I want to be able to ensure that any necessary logging or other necessary administrative tasks cannot be skipped accidentally or deliberately by a user invoking a function in a pipeline and using `Select-Object -First X` to bypass logging which would normally take place in the `end` block.
+I want to be able to ensure that any necessary logging or other necessary administrative tasks cannot be skipped accidentally or deliberately by a user invoking a function in a pipeline and using `Select-Object -First X` to bypass logging which would otherwise take place in the `end` block.

 ## Specification